TatianaTylosky/mentor-material/mentor-field-guide.md

 We love [**Slack**](http://slack.com).
 We host the [student community](http://thinkful-students.slack.com) on one slack team and have another, [internal team](http://thinkful.slack.com), just for us.
 You can think of these as the student lounge and the faculty lounge.
 Share resources, ask and answer questions, post invitations, promote projects, hang out and make friends across the globe!

 You’ll use **video chat** for your weekly meetings with your students.
-You’re set up with a default meetingplace at:
+You’re set up with a default meeting place at:

 thinkful.com/hangout/[username]

 where [username] is your @thinkful.com email address.
 This link points to a permanent Google Hangout, though we’re currently experimenting with other technologies.
 We’ll always share this with you and your students when we make an introduction, so make sure you both you and your student test this tool before your first session.

-We host all of our [**course content** on GitHub] (https://github.com/Thinkful-Ed/) as Markdown, which we then compile.
+We host all of our [**course content** on GitHub] (https://github.com/Thinkful-Ed/) as Markdown, which we then automatically turn into HTML.
 As a mentor, you’ll have access to the source code for the courses youll work with and you’re welcome to open issues or submit pull requests if you think we can make things better.

 ---